Charlotte Flair: SmackDown Women's Champion (2017–2018)

 Towards the end of 2017, Flair once again aligned with Becky Lynch and Naomi to feud with the debuting Riott Squad (Ruby Riott, Liv Morgan, and Sarah Logan), after the three attacked them shortly after their debut.
 At Fastlane on March 11, 2018, Flair defeated Ruby Riott to retain the SmackDown Women's Championship and was subsequently challenged by Royal Rumble winner Asuka.
 Flair won the ensuing title match at WrestleMania 34 on April 8 by making Asuka submit, ending the challenger's undefeated streak at 914 days in the process.
 Two days later, on the April 10 episode of SmackDown, The IIconics (Peyton Royce and Billie Kay) attacked Flair.
 Carmella used the opportunity to cash in her Money in the Bank contract and won the championship for the first time in her career.
+It was later revealed that soon after her Wrestlemania title win, Flair became seriously ill after getting silicone poisoning which resulted from her breast implants leaking.
 Flair failed to regain the title in a rematch on May 6 at Backlash.
 Flair competed in her second Money in the Bank ladder match on June 17, which was ultimately won by Alexa Bliss.

 On the July 31 episode of SmackDown, Flair saved Becky Lynch from an attack by Carmella.
 She later defeated Carmella to be inserted into the championship match between Carmella and Lynch at SummerSlam, making it a triple threat match.
 At the event on August 19, Flair pinned Lynch to win the SmackDown Women's Championship for a second time in her career.
 With the win, Flair became the second woman in WWE history to hold seven women's championships, alongside WWE Hall of Famer Trish Stratus.
 After the match, Lynch attacked Flair, igniting a feud between the two, which led to a match at Hell in a Cell on September 16, in which Flair lost the title to Lynch.
 Flair defeated Lynch via disqualification at Super Show-Down on October 6 and fought her in a rematch two days later on SmackDown, which ended in a double count-out.
 As a result of this, Flair received another title opportunity against Lynch in the first Last Woman Standing match at Evolution on October 28, in which Lynch defeated Flair.